Darwin - The Ghan - Adelaide

 After this two week trip you'll be sure to return home with stunning memories of special places and incredible people.

-- Experiencing the tastes, sights and sounds of the Adelaide Central Market – an international melting pot of food and cultures
+Experiencing the tastes, sights and sounds of the Adelaide Central Market - an international pot of food and cultures